-There are various suits which have been filed against the Town, one of which is seeking an abatement of taxes challenging the power plant assessment for 2018, which should the Town not prevail, could involve a liability in excess of \$1,300,000, but which is in the early stages of litigation so that the Town is unable to determine the likelihood of a decision against it.
-Another involves a challenge of the Town's (and many other towns') taxation of utility's use of public rights of way, poles and lines, which if settled against the Town could result in a liability over \$200,000.
-There are also a few suits which arose in the normal course of business in which the plaintiffs are seeking attorney's costs should they prevail, the amounts of which are currently unknown.
+There are various suits which have been filed against the Town.
+One involves a challenge of the Town's (and many other towns') taxation of utility's use of public rights of way, poles and lines, which is expected to begin settlement discussions in 2021, and if not settled to proceed to trial which if the Town should lose could result in a liability over \$210,000.
+There is also a consolidated tax appeal that is in the early stages, that if the taxpayers prevail could result in a liability of approximately \$45,000.
+There is also a suit which arose in the normal course of business in which the plaintiff is seeking attorney's costs should they prevail, the amount of which is currently unknown.
 All of these suits are being vigorously defended by the Town so it is not possible to determine whether any of these will actually result in a liability to the Town.
+During the year, two cases involving the power plant tax assessments were settled, and the Town made payments in settlement, for which an additional \$213,000 was paid subsequent to year-end.